Keio University

 Conclusion

-The author's research team is currently analyzing the dynamics of video posting and viewing on YouTube targeting the 2025 House of Councillors election.
+The authors' research team is currently analyzing the dynamics of video posting and viewing on YouTube targeting the 2025 House of Councillors election.
 In comparison with 2024, changes in posting strategies and content composition are being observed, suggesting that the style of information distribution is not identical for every election and that the distribution channels themselves transform according to technological progress and social conditions.
 Therefore, it is vital to avoid generalization based on a single case and to accumulate empirical knowledge that supports the health of democracy through continuous data collection and comparative analysis.

-Annotation text text - Annotation This is a text part displayed in a lighter color compared to normal text.
+Annotation Text Text - Annotation This is a text part displayed in a lighter color compared to normal text.
 Add 20 / 1000 blocks

-*Affiliations and job titles are as of the time this magazine was published.
+*Affiliations and titles are as of the time of publication.